 Learning styles and activities:

-- Practice academic English in learning tasks which reflect those on RCA MA courses: discuss and analyse your work; work collaboratively in groups; develop an independent reading and writing process that will help you get started with dissertation writing; practice responding to feedback, evaluating work and learning from mistakes
+- Practice academic English in learning tasks which reflect those on RCA MA programmes: discuss and analyse your work; work collaboratively in groups; develop an independent reading and writing process that will help you get started with dissertation writing; practice responding to feedback, evaluating work and learning from mistakes.

-By coming on the RCA EAP Pre-sessional Course you are not just cramming for a general academic English exam: you can give yourself time to become fully immersed in the language through the context of art and design among other students in a stimulating and supportive environment.
+By joining the RCA EAP pre-sessional course, you are not just cramming for a general academic English exam: you can give yourself time to become fully immersed in the language through the context of art and design among other students in a stimulating and supportive environment.

 EAP Schedule and Principles

-For an example of weekly activities, please see Pre-Sessional 2018 Example Timetable (PDF).
+For an example of weekly activities, please see the indicative timetable.

 In-Sessional EAP Support